PRACTITIONER CERTIFICATION PROGRAM

 Designed to help you put your Holding Space training into practice.

-Certification is available to those who have completed the Foundations Program (at the Leader, Facilitator, or Coach levels).
-As we desire to keep this group as intimate and high-touch as possible, we will only be accepting 20 applicants for the October 2020 session.
+Certification is available to those who have completed the Foundation Program (at the Leader, Facilitator, or Coach levels).
+As we desire to keep this group as intimate and high-touch as possible, we will be accepting only 20 applicants for the session that runs October 26, 2020 to June 4, 2021.
 Depending on demand and our resources, we may open a second certification session (possibly starting in January 2021).

 There is an application process for acceptance into this program.

 Applications will be reviewed by the teaching team and

 you may be invited to a one-on-one interview in order

 to better explore your fitness for this program.